hukai916/scATACpipe/README.md

 unzip test_data1.zip
 ```

  - The **test_data1** is prepared by downsampling (5% and 10%) a dataset named "*500 Peripheral blood mononuclear cells (PBMCs) from a healthy donor (Next GEM v1.1)*" provided by [10xgenomics](https://www.10xgenomics.com/resources/datasets?query=&page=1&configure%5Bfacets%5D%5B0%5D=chemistryVersionAndThroughput&configure%5Bfacets%5D%5B1%5D=pipeline.version&configure%5BhitsPerPage%5D=500&menu%5Bproducts.name%5D=Single%20Cell%20ATAC).
-Note that, in test_data1, I1 refers to index1, which is for sample demultiplexing and not relevant to our case; R1 refers to Read1; **R2 refers to index2**, which represents the cell barcode fastq; R3 refers to Read2.
+Note that, in test_data1, I1 refers to index1, which is for sample demultiplexing and not relevant in our case; R1 refers to Read1; **R2 refers to index2**, which represents the cell barcode fastq; R3 refers to Read2.

 5. Edit the `replace_with_full_path` in the assets/sample_sheet_test_data1.csv to use the actual **full path**.